93metra/public-api-explorer/README.md

 ## 📌 Description

-Public API Explorer is a React.js web application that allows users to explore and interact with various public APIs — all in one place!
+Public API Explorer is a web application built with **React.js and Next.js** that allows users to explore and interact with various public APIs — all in one place!
 Whether you're looking to get a random cat fact, see a cute dog picture, or discover something new, this app will let you try out different public APIs quickly and easily.

+**Note:** This project is currently undergoing a migration from a standard React setup to **Next.js**.
+This is being done for practice, to learn Next.js features (especially for multi-page applications), and to prepare for deployment on Vercel.

 ## 🚧 Project Status

-Current Status: In development - basic structure complete with 2 APIs integrated.

-The foundation of the app has been laid, and two public APIs have been successfully integrated.
-More APIs will be added soon.
-Stay tuned for updates!
+Current Status: **In Migration to Next.js**.

+The original React-based foundation is complete with 2 APIs integrated.
+The project is now being migrated to Next.js to leverage its features and for educational purposes.
+Stay tuned for updates as the migration progresses and more APIs are added!
+Deployment will be shifted to Vercel upon completion.

 ## 🌐 Live Demo

-The app is published on GitHub Pages and can be accessed [here](https://93metra.github.io/public-api-explorer/).
-However, please note that the public APIs may not always respond well when the app is opened through GitHub Pages.
-For a better experience, it is recommended to run the project locally.
+The *original React version* was published on GitHub Pages [here](https://93metra.github.io/public-api-explorer/).

+**Please note this link points to the pre-migration version.** A new **Vercel deployment link** will be provided after the Next.js migration is complete.
+For the latest version and best experience, running the project locally is recommended, especially during the migration phase.

 ## 💡 Features (Coming Soon)